 As said above, Cannabis oil contains THC, so you can only purchase it in an area where marijuana is legal.
 At the time of writing, there are 34 states in the US where you can buy cannabis oil with a medical marijuana card.
 Namely: Arkansas, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Louisiana, Massachusetts, Maryland, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Michigan, Nevada, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Utah, Washington, West Virginia, and Washington D.C.

-Being schedule 1 drug, there is limited research on cannabis oil.
+Being a schedule 1 drug, there is limited research on cannabis oil.
 But, now some studies show cannabis oil has many potential health benefits, mostly for nausea, pain, and appetite.

 It offers similar benefits for specific ailments as CBD oil does.
 Plus, the addition of a higher percentage of THC provides further advantages.
 THC is anti-inflammatory, anti-emetic, and a pain reliever.

 Nabilone and Dronabinol: These drugs are used to counteract nausea and vomiting related to chemotherapy.
 Additionally, they also help to stimulate the appetite in AIDS patients.
 Both of them are synthetic forms of THC.

 Sativex or Nabiximols: This drug relieves symptoms of multiple sclerosis and pain in cancer patients.
 It contains both CBD and THC in equal amounts.

 Epidiolex: This is prepared from a concentrated CBD oil and works as an anti-seizure medication for children having epilepsy.